 Small bowel obstruction

 - In a normal small bowel, the diameter of the bowel is <3cm.
-On most modern x-ray vieweing software at hospital you can measure this with a tool from the toolbar.
+On most modern x-ray viewing software at hospital you can measure this with a tool from the toolbar.

-- If there is obstruction, then the bowle loops become distended and will be >3cm diameter.
+- If there is obstruction, then the bowel loops become distended and will be >3cm diameter.